invoiceninja/dockerfiles/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Custom issue template
+name: Bug report
-about: Template to help issue creation
+about: Create a report to help us improve
 title: ''
 labels: ''
 assignees: ''